kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 responsibility of the inventor-scientist as one who ameliorates the life of his fellow human beings.
 He held that the pleasure of discovery and invention was its own reward.
 He embraced the insights that came to him through non-rational processes of thought.
-Perhaps, he exercised more symmetrically and to a greater degree than most people, both the right and left hemispheres of his brain.
+Perhaps, he exercised, more symmetrically and to a greater degree than most people, both the right and left hemispheres of his brain.

 One rather sad, recurring theme in the biographies of Tesla is that he was somehow a misfit either in the society in which he lived and worked, or the times in which his life was enacted.
-Margaret Cheney's biography, \emph{Tesla:
+Margaret Cheney's biography, _Tesla:
-Man Out of Time}, clearly shows this in its very title.
-As does also the subtitle of Lomas's book~\cite{lomas99}, \emph{Nikola Tesla, Forgotten Genius of Electricity}.
-Do these titles hold the key to Tesla's mystery?
-Was Tesla from our future?
+Man Out of Time_, clearly shows this in its very title.
+As does also the subtitle of Lomas's book [@{lomas99], _Nikola Tesla, Forgotten Genius of Electricity_.
+Do these titles hold the key to Tesla's mystery? _Was Tesla from our future?_

 The most important contribution of Tesla may not be the alternating current grid, or the induction motor, or any of his other electrical inventions.
 It may simply be the fact that he was a very unusual human being with remarkable mental powers that most of us can only call incredible or legendary.
 How did he come by them?
-Were his abilities the result of some form of compensation as in the autistic idiot savant, or was it simply that Tesla was a man from our future who had torn the veil of time to visit us and give us a glimpse of the future capabilities of humankind?
+Were his abilities the result of some form of compensation, as in the autistic idiot savant, _or was it simply that Tesla was a man from our future who had torn the veil of time to visit us and give us a glimpse of the future capabilities of humankind?_

-%
-\section{Acknowledgements}
+#### Acknowledgements

-For helpful comments and discussions, RC thanks R Gopalkrishnan, M Jegasothy, P Jones, M R Jupp, B Raguram, B Readhead, and R Sivasankar.
+For helpful comments and discussions, I thank R Gopalkrishnan, M Jegasothy, P Jones, M R Jupp, B Raguram, B Readhead, and R Sivasankar.
-%
-\bibliographystyle{ieeetr}
-\bibliography{tesla}

-\vspace{5mm}

-Please \href{mailto:chandra@ee.uwa.edu.au}{email me} your comments and corrections.
+Please [email me](mailto:feedback.swanlotus@gmail.com) your comments and corrections.

-\copyright\ {R (Chandra) Chandrasekhar, 2006--2008}
-%
-\end{document}